bigstack-oss/cube-cos-api/README.md

 <br/>

 0).
-Get the environment ready
+Get the build environment ready

 We would need an `x86_64` / `amd64` based machine to build the rpm package.